Generic Name: valganciclovir (VAL-gan-SYE-kloe-vir)

 If OVERDOSE is suspected:

-Store Valcyte at room temperature, between 59 and 86 degrees F (15 and 30 degrees C), in a tightly closed container.
+Store Valcyte at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Do not store in the bathroom.
 Keep Valcyte out of the reach of children and away from pets.

 - If you have any questions about Valcyte, please talk with your doctor, pharmacist, or other health care provider.